pierwill/OpenChicago/guide/punctuation.rst

 #.
 Put a comma before "not" introducing an antithetical clause or phrase:

+     [example]

+   ..
 "Men addict themselves to inferior pleasures, not because they deliberately prefer them, but because they are the only ones to which they have access."

 #.
 For parenthetical, adverbial, or appositional clauses or phrases use commas to indicate structurally disconnected, but logically integral, interpolations;

-..
-"Since, from the naturalistic point of view, mental states are the concomitants of physiological processes . . . ."; "The French, generally speaking, are a nation of artists"; "The English, highly democratic as they are, nevertheless deem the nobility fundamental to their political and social systems."
-"There was a time I forget the exact date when these conditions were changed."
+     Since, from the naturalistic point of view, mental states are the concomitants of physiological processes . . . .

-.. #.
-Use a comma to separate two identical or closely similar words, even if the sense or grammatical construction does not require such separation:

-     "Whatever is, is good";
-     "What he was, is not known";
-     "The chief aim of academic striving ought not to be, to be most in evidence ";
-     "This is unique only in this, that . . . ."
+     The French, generally speaking, are a nation of artists

+     The English, highly democratic as they are, nevertheless deem the nobility fundamental to their political and social systems.

+     There was a time I forget the exact date when these conditions were changed.

 #.
 In adjectival phrases a complementary, qualifying, delimiting, or antithetical adjective added to the main epithet preceding a noun should ordinarily be preceded and followed by a comma: